 Park Avenue and E 125th Street

-A bold sign on the elevated Metro-North line platform announces this famous destination.
+A bold sign on the elevated Metro-North line platform announces the famous destination.

-Sylvia's, one of the neighborhood's oldest and most iconic soul food restaurants, just wouldn't be Sylvia's without its vintage flashing bulb sign.
+One of the neighborhood's oldest and most iconic soul food restaurants, Sylvia's just wouldn't be Sylvia's without its vintage flashing bulb sign.

 Strivers' Row, W 138th St between Frederick Douglass and Adam Clayton Powell Jr Blvd

 Hidden on Harlem's elegant Strivers' Row, this sign recalls the neighborhood's historic—and now practically unimaginable—past.